 La Momia Negra and Sordomudo Cruz

-One was Bobby Kings, who became La Momia Negra (The Black Mummy), and his friend, although deaf-mute, was able to have a very successful career in the squared circle and amongst fans is one of the most well-remembered and beloved wrestlers.
+One was Bobby Kings, who became La Momia Negra (The Black Mummy), and his friend, although deaf-mute, was able to have a very successful career in the squared circle and, amongst fans, is one of the most well-remembered and beloved wrestlers.

-“A lot of the deficiencies seen in today’s wrestlers can be corrected with proper training.
+“Many of the deficiencies seen in today’s wrestlers can be corrected with proper training.
 To be a good wrestler, you need to be a masochist and enjoy hitting and not mind getting hit,” explained Bobby Kings, aka La Momia Negra.

-Roberto Reyes, known as Bobby Kings, is the long-time owner of a billiards hall that serves as a museum dedicated to El Salvador’s former wrestlers.
+Roberto Reyes, known as Bobby Kings, is the long-time owner of a billiards hall that serves as a small museum dedicated to El Salvador’s former wrestlers.
 In it, you will see many unique photographs of the men and women who’ve paved the way for today’s mat warriors.

 Over the years, while San Salvador has gone through significant shifts and changes, the establishment refuses to leave behind the decades of the ’60s and ’70s, which are considered El Salvador’s “Golden Age” of professional wrestling.

-The locale has seen better times and used to be the headquarters of the “El Salvador’s Society For Professional Wrestlers.”
+The locale has seen better times and used to be the headquarters of “El Salvador’s Society For Professional Wrestlers.”
 Now, it’s a spartan remnant of an era in wrestling that has yet to return.

 “The top Mexican wrestling stars came through here in that span of time,” explains Bobby King.
 “Once that stopped in the late ’90s, wrestling here never recovered.

 Another gentleman who accompanied me that afternoon has been friends with Bobby Kings for years.
-He went by the name Sordomudo Cruz and as his name indicates in Spanish, he is deaf-mute.
+He went by the name Sordomudo Cruz; as his name indicates in Spanish, he is deaf-mute.
 But as told to me, this was never a hindrance for Sordomudo, who proved to be a fast learner and dedicated ring tactician.

 Bobby Kings continued, "One of our finest trainers was Tony Jackson (Oscar Antonio).
 Sordomudo became one of his students because he didn’t have to repeat himself too often with him.
 Sordomudo’s work ethic was tremendous.
 He had a fine dropkick, horizontal to his opponent, both feet landing on his chest and with power!"